DevJoseEstrada/DevJoseEstrada/README.md

 - 🌱 I'm pursuing a **Master's Degree in Cybersecurity while working.**

--  🥅 2023 Goals: Learn more about web3
+-  🥅 2024 Goals: Learn more about exploits

 - 👯 I'm interested in collaborating on **Java, .Net, C++, Flutter or Python projects.**